simontran7/dev-notes/ds-and-algo/algorithm-techniques.md

 not queue
 ```

-## Monotonic Stack and Monotonic Deque Pattern
+## Monotonic Stack and Monotonic Deque Technique

 ### Monotonic Stack

 #### Use Case

-- Looking for the "next" or "previous" "greater" or "smaller" element
+* Looking for the "next" or "previous" "greater" or "smaller" element
-- "Span until" i.e. counting a range
+* "Span until" i.e. counting a range

 #### Template